wyeco/tree_PE_conservation/README.md

 Refer to the above-mentioned DOI to get the last up-to-date version or use the following citation:

 Wenyong.
-(2023). wyeco/tree_PE_conservation-threats: tree_PE_treats (v.1.0).
+(2023). wyeco/tree_PE_conservation (v.1.0).
 Zenodo. https://doi.org/10.5281/zenodo.8415730

-If interested, please contact the corresponding authors (wyguo@des.ecnu.edu.cn or guowyhgy@gmail.com; Wen-Yong Guo) for more information.
+If interested, please contact the corresponding author (wyguo@des.ecnu.edu.cn or guowyhgy@gmail.com; Wen-Yong Guo) for more information.